vivaria/edisonrul.ing/README.md

 *   You can use "substitute" Fusion Material Monsters such as "Goddess With the Third Eye", etc. to Fusion Summon "Dark Paladin".
 *   "Dark Paladin"'s Spell-negating effect is a Quick Effect, so it can be activated during your opponent's turn.
 *   You can activate "Dark Paladin"'s Spell-negating effect multiple times in the same chain.
-*   "Dark Paladin's" Spell-negating effect can be chained to.
+*   "Dark Paladin"'s Spell-negating effect can be chained to.
-*   If you activate "Dark Paladin's" Spell-negating effect, and your opponent chains "Ring of Destruction" to destroy "Dark Paladin", the Spell Card is still negated even though "Dark Paladin" is destroyed.
+*   If you activate "Dark Paladin"'s Spell-negating effect, and your opponent chains "Ring of Destruction" to destroy "Dark Paladin", the Spell Card is still negated even though "Dark Paladin" is destroyed.
-*   If you activate "Dark Paladin's" Spell-negating effect, and your opponent chains "Book of Moon" to flip "Dark Paladin" face-down, the Spell Card is still negated even though "Dark Paladin" is face-down.
+*   If you activate "Dark Paladin"'s Spell-negating effect, and your opponent chains "Book of Moon" to flip "Dark Paladin" face-down, the Spell Card is still negated even though "Dark Paladin" is face-down.

-*   "Dark Paladin's" +500 ATK effect is a Continuous Effect.
+*   "Dark Paladin"'s +500 ATK effect is a Continuous Effect.
 While "Skill Drain" is active, the effects of "Dark Paladin" are negated.

 ## DARK ROOM OF NIGHTMARE